Muditha-Rajapaksha-101/PDFMaster/README.md

 ## Initial Step ob creating Objects
 ---------------------
-Project will provide you with a unstrucured table structure (Lists inside a list) -->First you need to create a PDFTableMaster object using its constructor as folows.
+### Project will provide you with a unstrucured table structure (Lists inside a list)

+> - First you need to create a PDFTableMaster object using its constructor as folows.

 pdfTable = PDFTableMaster("data.pdf").

---> If you want to scrapeonly selected set of pages in your PDF file , You can use the following method to identify those pages.
+> -  If you want to scrapeonly selected set of pages in your PDF file , You can use the following method to identify those pages.
     identify_Pages_To_Scrape() excepts a list where you could provide specific keywords that can be found in your selected set of pages .

 pages = pdfTable.identify_Pages_To_Scrape(["A"]).

---> You can extract those pages to a new pdf file with the following line of code.
+> -  You can extract those pages to a new pdf file with the following line of code.

 fileNew = pdfTable.extract_PDF_Pages_To_NewFile(pages) #Optional.